There are two ways to control the desktop of the Raspberry Pi remotely:

 Double click the connection just created:

-Enter Username (“pi”) and Password (“raspberry” by default).
+Enter Username (pi) and Password (raspberry by default).

 Now you can see the desktop of the Raspberry Pi:

-XRDP provides a graphical login to remote machines using RDP (Microsoft Remote Desktop Protocol).
+Another method of remote desktop is XRDP, it provides a graphical login to remote machines using RDP (Microsoft Remote Desktop Protocol).

 Login to Raspberry Pi by using SSH.